dsubject/dani-astro-portfolio-blog/src/content/blog/susty-guidelines-series.md

 description: "Exploring the Web Sustainability Guidelines"
 ---

-*Series: Exploring the Web Sustainability Guidelines (WSG), Part 1*
+*Series: Exploring the Web Sustainability Guidelines (WSG), Part 1* 🌱

-<i>Welcome to the first post in a multi-part series on the Web Sustainability Guidelines (WSG).
-In this series, I aim to highlight the significant work being done to develop these guidelines and underscore their relevance in reducing the environmental impact of the internet.
-Additionally, I’ll provide insights to help developers, designers, and digital creators better understand the WSG and how to apply them in practice to create more sustainable digital products.</i>
+*Welcome to the first post in a multi-part series on the Web Sustainability Guidelines (WSG).
+In this series, I aim to highlight the significant work being done to develop these guidelines and underscore their relevance in reducing the environmental impact of the internet* 🌍. *Additionally, I’ll provide insights to help developers, designers, and digital creators better understand the WSG and how to apply them in practice to create more sustainable digital products* 💻.

 <hr/>